zapabob/ROCm/README.md

    runtime
  * Supports offline ahead of time compilation today;
    during the Beta phase we will add in-process/in-memory compilation.
- * Binary Package support for Ubuntu 14.04 and 16.04
+ * Binary Package support for Ubuntu 16.04 only
+ * Supports Fiji, Baffin and Ellesmere ASICS only

 #### IPC support